rgmantovani/HpTuning/README.md

     --epoch=<epoch> mainHP.R out_"$datafile"_"$algo"_"$tuning"_rep_"$epoch".log &
 ```

-It will start the execution saving the status in an output log file.
+It will start the script saving the status in an output log file.
 You can follow the execution and errors checking directly this file.

-The available values for the execution parameters to this current version are:
-* datafile: any dataset filename available at the "data/" subdir;
-* algo: "classif.J48"- J48 Decision Tree algorithm [4], "classif.rpart" - CART trees [5] and "classif.svm" - Support Vector Machines [6];
-* tuning: "defaults" - Default hyper-parameter values, "random" - Random Search (RS) method, "mbo" - Sequential Model-Based Optimization (SMBO) and "irace" - Iterative Race;
-* epoch: id of the repetition (may be a value between 1 and 30).

-### How it works?

-The program will receive the specified parameters <datafile, algo, tuning, epoch> and will perform the "epoch"-th execution of the hyper-parameter tuning technique "tuning" over the classification algorithm "algo" with the dataset "datafile".

-Each single execution will be saved in a different folder, organized by its input parameters.
-The program will save the final performances, the optimization path, and the predications obtained with the tuned hyper-parameters found.

 ### Contact